 Popping Sound

 Patients with a rotator cuff tear often report a frequent popping or cracking sound when they move their shoulders.
 This sound is known as crepitus and can be an annoying symptom.
-This sound is caused by the misalignment of the ball and socket of your shoulder, causing cartilage and other tissues to rub against each other when normally the rotator cuff would allow a more smooth movement.
+This sound is caused by the misalignment of the ball and socket of your shoulder, causing cartilage and other tissues to rub against each other when normally the rotator cuff would allow a smoother movement.

 Muscle Weakness

 Since rotator cuff tears affect the muscle, weakness in those muscles is a frequent side effect.
 You may find that your pain is manageable but that you have difficulty lifting even small, light items.
-Raising your arm overhead may feel impossible, and even just moving your arm a few inches from your body can be difficult.
+Raising your arms overhead may feel impossible, and even just moving your arm a few inches from your body can be difficult.

 Difficulty Sleeping